Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

-The Boker Magnum 01MB318 Jewel Pocket Knife combines a polished 2 1/8 inch 440C stainless steel blade with a secure lockback mechanism and a rich dark rosewood handle.
-Weighing just 1.6 ounces and measuring 5 3/8 inches overall, this compact, handcrafted knife offers timeless German craftsmanship and everyday versatility, backed by a limited lifetime warranty.
+The Boker Magnum 01MB318 Jewel Pocket Knife combines a compact 2 1/8 inch polished 440C stainless steel blade with a secure lockback mechanism and a luxurious dark rosewood handle.
+Weighing just 1.6 oz, this slim, handcrafted knife offers everyday versatility and safety, backed by Bokerโs 145-year legacy and a limited lifetime warranty.

 | ASIN | B00BCYB052 |